Evaluating Continuous Basic Graph Patterns over Dynamic Link Data Graphs: Answering BGP queries over dynamic Linked Data

 Concerning the second step of the above procedure, it is important to observe that ${\cal D_{CV}}(Q)$ may contain the following three different types of queries (subqueries of the query $Q$) and therefore it is necessary to design algorithms for the evaluation of each query type:

-\begin{enumerate} \item [(a)] zero or one ground BGP query. \item [(b)] a (possibly empty) set of simple var-centric star queries, and \item [(c)] a (possibly empty) set of connected-variable queries.
-Notice that, in this type of queries, every query triple pattern has at least one variable (as subject or object). \end{enumerate}
+\begin{enumerate} \item [(a)] zero or one ground BGP query. \item [(b)] a (possibly empty) set of simple var-centric star queries, and \item [(c)] a (possibly empty) set of var-connected queries.
+Notice that, in this type of queries, every query triple has at least one variable (as subject or object). \end{enumerate}

 In the following section, we propose algorithms to evaluate queries belonging to each one of the above query types.
 However, as an algorithm for the evaluation of queries of type (c) is complex, we present an algorithm that evaluates an intermediate type of queries, more specifically, the loosely connected queries.